taskiq-python/taskiq/docs/framework_integrations/taskiq-with-fastapi.md

 1. It's easy to use;
 2. Cool dependency injection.

-In taskiq, we try to make our libraries easy to use, and We have a dependency injection too.
+In taskiq, we try to make our libraries easy to use, and we have a dependency injection too.
 So we have created the library "[taskiq-fastapi](https://github.com/taskiq-python/taskiq-fastapi)" to make integration with FastAPI as smooth as possible.

 Let's see what we got here.
 In this library, we provide users with only one public function called `init`.
 It takes a broker and a string path (as in uvicorn) to the fastapi application (or factory function).
 People should call this function in their main broker file.